Children's Rights

 Kids should have a voice, especially on issues that are important to them and that impact them directly.
 Without special attention on their opinions, children's views go unheard.

-The children and young people of today are taking the lead on demanding urgent action, and empowering themselves to learn about and to shape the world around them, bringing hope for the future.
+With support from UNICEF and others, the children and young people of today are taking the lead on demanding urgent action, and empowering themselves to learn about and to shape the world around them, bringing hope for the future.

 Learn more about UNICEF's mission for children.